Osaka, Halep sent packing from Indian Wells

 Ukrainian Elina Svitolina came from a break down in the third set to defeat Australian Ashleigh Barty 7-6(8) 5-7 6-4 to reach the quarter-finals for the first time.

-Reporting by Rory Carroll; Editing by Toby Davis/Peter Rutherford
+Reporting by Rory Carroll; Editing by Toby Davis/Peter Rutherford/Sudipto Ganguly